Reconnecting With Your Partner

 Try to validate your partner as much as possible, and if you find yourself having a hard time understanding what is happening for them, be curious!
 Ask them to tell you more about what this is like for them.
 Avoid telling them that they are overreacting or that their emotions are wrong as this can lead to disconnect and conflict.

-Try to spend 5 minutes with each other each day to share what you are grateful for in your relationship.
-Perhaps you’re grateful for having more time for rituals of connection, or time to play in the yard with your kids as a family.
+To practice building a better relationship with your partner, try to spend 5 minutes with each other everyday to share what you are grateful for in your relationship.
+Perhaps you’re grateful for having rituals of connection to look forward to, or time to play in the yard with your kids as a family.
+Maybe it’s the simple gratitude of feeling like you are doing life together.

 Share gratitude for your bond that gives you the strength to be resilient during hard times and hope for the future.
 Share gratitude for the qualities in your partner that help keep you grounded, like their sense of humor or kindness for the community you live in.

-Remind yourselves of the bond you share and ground yourselves in these truths during this time.
+Remind yourselves of the bond you share and ground yourselves in these truths during times of chaos or uncertainty and also during times of calm.

-My hope for you and your partner is that as you implement these three keys to a successful marriage during quarantine you will cultivate greater connection and a stronger bond between the two of you.
+My hope for you and your partner is that as you implement these three keys to a successful marriage, you will cultivate greater connection and a stronger bond between the two of you.

 How are you turning toward your partner during this time?
 Do you have a favorite ritual you like to engage in with your partner?
 Leave it in the comments for others to get inspired!

-Brittany Stewart, M.A., LMFT-C is an online couples counselor, individual therapist, premarital counselor, and a life and relationship coach.
+Meet Brittany: a couples counselor, individual therapist, premarital counselor, and life and relationship coach with a warm, authentic, emotionally-focused approach.
 She works with her clients to build connected relationships, restore emotional bonds, and grow in their capacity to love others as well as themselves.